flowroute/flowroute-numbers-php/README.md

 #### `listAreaAndExchange ($limit=null,$npa=null,$page=null)`<a name=listnpanxx></a>

-The `listAreaAndExchange` method allows you to retrieve a list of every NPA-NXX (area code and exchange) available in Flowroute's phone number inventory.
+The `listAreaAndExchange` method allows you to retrieve a list of every NPA NXX (area code and exchange) combination available in Flowroute's phone number inventory.

 #####Usage
 Add the following lines to your PHP file: